Search Engine Optimization (SEO):

 How well-written is your content?
 Perhaps writing isn’t one of your strongest talents, and you simply do the best you can.
 Or perhaps you consider yourself a good writer, and you overlook some mistakes and other deficiencies in your writing.
 The better (i.e., higher-quality) your content, the better for you and your business.
 Write for your target audience, keeping SEO in mind.

 How much content do you have?
 Just this much?
 More?
 Perhaps this much?
 Even more?
 Keep going.
 Most sites place too much emphasis on graphics, and not enough on the written word.
 In SEO, a picture is not worth a thousand words.
 Google rewards the effort required to write lots of high-quality, relevant, original content that provides people with plenty of useful information.

 How relevant is your content to the intended purpose of its website or webpage?
 For example, if a page is supposed to be about red tomatoes, does its content focus too little on red tomatoes, and too much on other fruits and vegetables?
 The more relevant the content, the better for your SEO.
 (You can write more about those other fruits & veggies elsewhere.)

 How original is your content?
 Is it similar to the content found on numerous other sites?
 Is it simply repeating the same information that can be found in many other online locations?
-Does it provide fresh, unique, or unusual information, perspectives, or opinions?
-Google ─ and your readers ─ prefer originality, so write for people and for the SEO benefit.
+Or does it provide fresh, unique, unusual information, perspectives, and opinions?
+Google rewards originality, so write with that in mind for maximum SEO benefit.

-If an SEO company doesn't have good content on its own site, how do you suppose that same SEO company can improve your online content?
+If an SEO company doesn't have good content on its own site, how well do you suppose that same SEO company can assess and improve your site's content?